-SECTION 10.
+SECTION 9.
 SPECIAL ASSIGNMENT PAY

-The City will provide an additional percent of base pay to employees assigned to the following:
+The City will provide an additional five percent (5%) of base pay to employees assigned to the following:

-- 10.1 Canine Officer Premium.
-Employees who are routinely and consistently assigned to handle, train and board a canine shall receive a 5% of base pay as Special Assignment Premium. - 10.2 Motorcycle Patrol Premium.
-Employees who are routinely and consistently assigned to operate and/or patrol on a motorcycle shall receive a 5% of base pay as Special Assignment Premium. - 10.3 Detective Division Premium.
-Employees who are routinely and consistently assigned to the detective or investigative division or the following intelligence duties: Santa Clara

-County Special Enforcement Team (SCCSET), School Resource Officer (SRO), Regional Auto Theft Task Force (RATTF) shall receive a 5% of base pay as Special Assignment Premium.
+- 9.1 Canine Officer Premium.
+Employees who are routinely and consistently assigned to handle, train and board a canine. - 9.2 Motorcycle Patrol Premium.
+Employees who are routinely and consistently assigned to operate and/or patrol on a motorcycle. - 9.3 Detective Division Premium.
+Employees who are routinely and consistently assigned to the detective or investigative division or the following intelligence duties: Santa Clara County Special Enforcement Team (SCCSET), School Resource Officer (SRO), Regional Auto Theft Task Force (RATTF). - 9.4 Administrative Officer Premium: Employees who are routinely and consistently assigned to provide support for the police chief and command staff in the operation of the police department.